When Do Puppies Open Their Eyes Fully After Being Born?

 Has your dog recently given birth to puppies?
 What an exciting time this is!
 Your dog having puppies can be a wonderful experience for you and your dog.
 Nothing is cuter than newborn puppies!

 When puppies are first born, there’s not much you have to do as long as the mother is able to care for them.
 She knows what the puppies need and how to keep them safe and warm.
 During the first four weeks of life, healthy puppies are very dependent on their mother.
 This is because they are small and weak, but also because they aren’t able to see when born.

-Puppies don’t open their eyes until they’re about 10 to 14 days old.
+Newborn puppy’s eyes don’t open until they’re about 10 to 14 days old.
 Around this time, you may notice the puppy’s eyes begin to open.